Sriharimavireddy/Sriharimavireddy/README.md

 Successfully coordinated post-release fixes with the Salesforce team during the Summer '24 release.
 Created robust Salesforce test automation frameworks, boosting coverage and performance metrics.

-**Sriharimavireddy/Sriharimavireddy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

--  I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
--  I’m looking for help with ...
--  Ask me about ...
-- 😄 Pronouns: ...
--  Fun fact: ...
--->